 Beauty Through Imperfection is a place for parents to come and be encouraged through the joys and difficulties of parenting.
 Sometimes, it’s easy to give other parents grace while holding ourselves to a really high standard of perfection.
 My goal in running this blog is for moms (and dads) to find a way to be gracious and loving with their own beautifully imperfect parenting and click away with a smile on their face ready to face the next giggle, mess or challenge that their family might throw at them!

-You will find real life stories, advice and a whole lot of me not having the answers but being right there with you.
+On this blog you will find real life stories, advice and a whole lot of me not having the answers but being right there with you.
 I don’t believe in a one size fits all for parenting, but I do believe a lot can be accomplished with love and a little bit less stress.

 I started this blog in February of 2011.
 My son was 3 months old, and it was a perfect outlet for me as a stay at home mom.
-The blog has grown a lot over the past few years and is now much more than just an “outlet” for me and has truly become a community of moms all growing together!
+The blog has grown a lot over the past 6 years and is now much more than just an “outlet” for me and has truly become a community of moms all growing together!

 I know it’s always fun to see the life behind the blog, so here is a little glimpse into my life.

 Last year, my husband quit his job so that he could help out at home more so that I could focus on fulfilling my dreams of being a professional writer.
 He’s a better cook than I could ever dream of being, and we’ve loved the transition into having both parents home, while I work-from-home.